aarsh-shroff/aarsh-shroff/README.md

 </h1>

 ### About
-- Freshman at UC Berkeley
+- Sophomore at UC Berkeley
-- Studying Data Science
+- Studying Computer Science + Data Science
-- Interested in machine learning, big data, and the applications of CS in scientific research
+- Interested in machine learning, big data, and the applications of CS in aerospace and defense industries

 ___
 ### :hammer_and_wrench: Languages and Tools :